 What type of Bat Survey do I need?

-The type(s) of bat survey that you need will depend upon the specifics of your project and the habitats on-site and in the surrounding area.
+The type(s) of bat survey that you need will depend upon the specifics of your project.
+It will also depend upon the habitats present on your site and in the surrounding area.

-If habitats that may be of use to foraging or commuting bats are to be lost as a result of your project you may need a Bat Activity Survey.
+If habitats that may be valuable to foraging or commuting bats will be lost as a result of your project you may need a Bat Activity Survey.
 Equally, if your project might have a negative impact on foraging or commuting bats (e.g. a wind turbine or wind farm) you may need a bat activity survey.

 Can Bat Surveys be Conditioned?